zeek/zeek-docs/frameworks/broker.rst

 This feature allows the easy distribution of table contents via a cluster.
-It also offers persistence for tables (when using a persistent broker store backend like SQLite).
+It also offers persistence for tables (when using a persistent Broker store backend like SQLite).

 To give a short example - to distribute a table over a cluster, you can use